aptech/docs/docs/CR-csvReadSA.rst

 ::

-    //Row range from the first line to the end of the file row_range = 1;
+    // Row range from the first line to the end of the file row_range = 1;

-    //Read only column 4
+    // Read only column 4
     col_range = { 4, 4 };

-    //Load the data from column 4 into 's' s = csvReadSA("myfile.csv", row_range, col_range);
+    // Load the data from column 4 into 's' s = csvReadSA("myfile.csv", row_range, col_range);

 Specify full path to file